newsrevenuehub/rev-engine/docs/deploy.md

 From your local version of the repository on the develop branch, push a commit.

+NOTE: Any push or merge to the `develop` branch will run a CI/CD workflow and deploy to the rev-engine-test app.

 ```shell
 (rev-engine) $> git push heroku develop
 ```